IronGard/Pyperbot-v2/README.md

 ```
 python main.py
 ```
 with or without arguments.

-## Arguments for main.py
-The following arguments/flags may be specified for the main.py file:
+See main file for more details regarding arguments that can be passed.

 ## Repository Structure
 The repository currently follows the following structure: